pytest-dev/pytest-cov/pytest-cov/README.rst

     py.test --cov-report html
             --cov-report xml
             --cov-report annotate
-            --cov myproj tests/
+            --cov-source myproj tests/

 The final report option can also suppress printing to the terminal::

-    py.test --cov-report= tests/
+    py.test --cov-report= --cov-source myproj tests/

-This mode can be especially useful on continuous integration servers, where a coverage file coverage file is needed for subsequent processing, but no local report needs to be viewed.
-For example, test run on Travis-CI could produce a .coverage file for use with Coveralls.
+This mode can be especially useful on continuous integration servers, where a coverage file is needed for subsequent processing, but no local report needs to be viewed.
+For example, tests run on Travis-CI could produce a .coverage file for use with Coveralls.

 Coverage Data File
 ------------------